training

 1. Foundational skills for reproducible research in collaboration with ongoing training at the technical universities

-2. Develop domain specific training to produce high quality research outputs in domains from Natural and Engineering sciences
+2. Domain specific training to produce high quality research outputs in the Natural and Engineering Sciences

 4. Data support skills as part of the RDNL coalition